Brandywine Shoal Light: History

 This light was fitted with a third-order Fresnel lens in 1851, only the third American light to receive the innovation.
 It was used in a test by the then-nascent Lighthouse Board in which its light was compared with those of the Cape Henlopen and Cape May lights, both fitted with the reflector schemes typical of US lights of the day.
-The greater brightness of Brandywine Shoals beacon, even though it was much further away from the test point than the other two, was a nail in the coffin for the reflector system, and the board quickly went about installing Fresnel lenses in all lighthouses upon assuming authority in 1852.
+The greater brightness of Brandywine Shoal's beacon, even though it was much further away from the test point than the other two, was a nail in the coffin for the reflector system, and the board quickly went about installing Fresnel lenses in all lighthouses upon assuming authority in 1852.

 The light survived into the next century, but its cramped facilities and concerns about corrosion of the piles led the Lighthouse Board to obtain an appropriation to construct a caisson light at the site.
 This light, completed in 1914, featured a reinforced concrete superstructure on a cast iron and concrete caisson, resting upon wooden and precast concrete piles.
 The superstructure of the old light was removed, but the platform remained into the 1950s, used by the Navy for various purposes.
 In support of this, a small artificial harbor was constructed using a partial circle of riprap; it remains in place, though the last traces of the old light have since been removed.

 The Fresnel lens was moved from the old light to the new when the latter was completed, and has since been transferred to the Tuckerton Seaport museum, where it is on public display.
 The light was automated in 1974, by which time it was the last staffed station on Delaware Bay.
 It continues to serve as an active aid to navigation.
 The lighthouse is listed on the National Register of Historic Places (reference number 06000943).